U.S. Agency Bonds: What You Should Know

 Bonds issued by government-sponsored enterprises can offer slightly higher yields than U.S. Treasuries, without requiring investors to take on too much additional risk.

 Agency bonds are issued by government-sponsored enterprises (GSEs).
-Some of most common issuers of agency bonds include, but are not limited to, the following:
+Some of the most common issuers of agency bonds include, but are not limited to, the following:

 • Federal National Mortgage Association, or Fannie Mae (FNMA)